slavnikov/Ruby-LFSR-Cipher/README.md

 The two included files are intended as a breakdown of the XOR LFSR cipher technique.
 While both the register shift and XOR functions are available in Ruby (>> and ^ respectively), they are implemented by hand to make it easier to understand the actual function of each.

 ### hex_xor(hex1, hex2)
 Accepts two hexadecimals as strings.
-Returns a hexadecial stirng.
-Analagous to ^ Ruby method.
+Returns a hexadecimal string.
+Analogous to ^ Ruby method.
 ```Ruby
 hex_xor('31bda77c', 'ff59001a') # => "CEE4A766"
 #Ruby method